-1) However bad that pimple or scab may look or feel, don't pick at it!
+1) However bad that blemish or scab may look or feel, don't pick at it!

 Your skin wants to heal itself.
 Scabs need to fall off themselves.
 When they haven't fallen off, your wound has not healed and you could potentially scar yourself by interrupting the healing.
 Blemishes also need to come to the surface on their own.
 Try not to touch them, for you deliver more bacteria into the skin from your hands when you do.
 Your hands have bacteria from so many surfaces you come in contact with throughout the day.
 Picking at the blemish also inflames it and potentially spreads the bacteria already under the surface, to more areas of your face.
 You may also scar or pigment your skin from picking.

-If you absolutely have to take care of a pimple, here's a few tips to extract it safely:
+If you absolutely have to take care of a blemish, here's a few tips to extract it safely:

-A) Only extract a pimple if it has a white head, with clean fingers, after you have already cleansed your skin, so your skin is softer.
+A) Only extract if it has a white head, and only ever with clean fingers, after you have already cleansed your skin, so your skin is softer.

-B) Gently push out the white head with the sides of your fingers, NEVER your nails (nails can cause scarring); if you start bleeding, STOP (try not to smear any puss across your face, but rather, dab it off with a clean tissue).
+B) Gently push out the white head with the sides of your fingers, NEVER your nails (nails can cause scarring); if you start bleeding, STOP (try not to smear white head across your face, but rather, dab it off with a clean tissue).

 C) Cleanse area with some sort of anti-bacterial cleanser, or spray area with an anti-bacterial toner, then contiue toning and moisturizing as normal.

-D) You may have to extract a pimple a few times before you effectively clean out the bacteria, but be patient and keep following these instructions.
+D) You may have to extract a blemish a few times over a couple days before you effectively clean out the bacteria, but be patient and keep following these instructions.
 To speed along the process, try holding a warm towel to the blemish to help bring it to a head.